 Many threads have been woven into the tapestry which describe Noel Ashton’s life, but central to them all is the deep connection that he feels towards nature and to the earth, leading to the creation of unique programmes such as the acclaimed Sacred Oceans and Mapungubwe Revisited initiatives.

-After graduating in Environmental & Geographical Science from the University of Cape Town, Noel then spent over twenty years developing a new complex process of morphologically mapping the world’s whales and dolphins which enabled him to create highly accurate scientific illustrations of each species.
+After graduating in Environmental & Geographical Science from the University of Cape Town, Noel pursued his passion for the marine environment and spent over twenty years developing a complex process of morphologically mapping the world’s whales and dolphins which enabled him to create highly accurate scientific illustrations of each species.
 Much of this came out of working alongside the University of Pretoria’s Mammal Research Institute under the guidance of Dr Peter Best and the Whale Research Unit at the Iziko South African Museum.
 Apart from the use of his illustrations within the scientific community, his work has been used extensively within marine conservation, including for example a special report on Heaviside’s dolphins for the International Whaling Commission; as well as natural history publications, signage boards and information brochures and leaflets.
 He illustrated the MTN humpback whale and bottlenose dolphin signage boards as well as the IFAW Whale Walk and Benguela Boards, and has published a series of books on marine subjects.

 Noel is often invited to present public talks, appear on radio and television, and is represented on the national speaking circuit.
 He also consults for the film industry and was the scientific consultant for Warner Bros in the creation of Free Willy 4.